codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

          - aws s3api get-object --bucket jags-cf-eks-pod-secrets-bucket --key  eks-pod2019-12-10-21-18-32-560931EEF8561BC4 getObjectNotWorks.txt
 ```

-### Installing behind a proxy
+### Installing Codefresh Runner behind a proxy

-If you want to deploy the Codefresh runner on a Kubernetes cluster that doesn’t have direct access to `g.codefresh.io`, and has to go trough a proxy server to access `g.codefresh.io`, you will need to follow these additional steps:
+To deploy the Codefresh Runner on a Kubernetes cluster without direct access to `g.codefresh.io`, and has to go trough a proxy server to access `g.codefresh.io`, you will need to follow these additional steps:

 **Step 1** - Follow the installation instructions of the previous section